 - Revenue per Square Foot:

-Guess' revenue per square foot in North America declined from $493 in 2010 to $448 in 2014.
-The decline was primarily due to a decrease in the number of tourists and poor performance of accessories business.
+Guess's revenue per square foot in North America declined from $493 in 2010 to $444 in 2015.
+The decline was primarily due to a decrease in the number of tourists and poor performance of the accessories business.
 An industry-wide decline in foot traffic was also responsible for weak store sales growth.
-Going forward, we expect the figure to increase gradually and reach $483 by the end of the Trefis forecast period.
-If revenue per square foot increases to $550 by the end of the Trefis forecast period, there could be 5% upside to the Trefis estimate for Guess.
-On the other hand, if it decreases to $390, there could be 5% downside to the Trefis estimate.
+Going forward, we expect the figure to increase gradually and reach ~$490 by the end of the Trefis forecast period.
+If revenue per square foot increases to $600 by the end of the Trefis forecast period, there could be 5% upside to the Trefis estimate for Guess.
+On the other hand, if it decreases to $380, there could be 5% downside to the Trefis estimate.

-Guess is a specialty retailer that designs, markets, distributes and licenses one of the world's leading lifestyle collections of contemporary apparel and accessories for men, women and children.
+Guess is a specialty retailer that designs, markets, distributes, and licenses one of the world's leading lifestyle collections of contemporary apparel and accessories for men, women, and children.
 Some of the company's most popular brands include GUESS, G by GUESS, and MARCIANO.
-Guess' core customers are style conscious customers between the ages of 18 and 32.
+Guess's core customers are style conscious customers between the ages of 18 and 32.
 At the end of 2014, the company had 481 directly operated stores in North America alone.
 The company also has a large footprint in Southern Europe and is rapidly expanding distribution in Northern and Eastern Europe and Asia.

-Europe Segment is the largest contributor to the company's stock price
+Europe Segment is one of the largest contributor to the company's stock price

 The European division includes retail as well as wholesale operations.
 Revenues for the division have increased from $538 million in 2007 to $1,011 million in 2011.
-Although they came down to $825 million in 2014, they still remained the second largest contributors to the revenues.
-Based on the company's expansion plans in Northern Europe offset by the weak macroeconomic conditions in the region, we estimate revenues for the division to reach $942 million by the end of the Trefis forecast period.
+Although they came down to $825 million in 2014 and to $727 in 2015, they still remained the second largest contributors to the revenues.
+Based on the company's expansion plans in Northern Europe offset by the weak macroeconomic conditions in the region, we estimate revenues for the division to reach $800 million by the end of the Trefis forecast period.

 Weak macroeconomic conditions in Europe are a near term threat

-Guess is facing problems in Europe mainly due to the unfavorable economic environment and its high concentration in the worst hit southern Europe.
-The retailer operates close to 600 stores in Europe and has high exposure to countries such as Spain, Italy and Greece, where economy remains weak.
+Guess is facing problems in Europe mainly due to the unfavorable economic environment and its high concentration in the worst hit area of southern Europe.
+The retailer operates close to 600 stores in Europe and has high exposure to countries such as Spain, Italy, and Greece, where economies remain weak.
 In addition to this, the retailer runs the risk of self-cannibalization due to its high concentration in these markets.
-Since the European business accounts for about 35% of Guess’ revenues, the weakness has impacted its overall performance.
-In 2014, Guess’ revenues from Europe decreased by 8.7%, dragging its overall revenues down by 6%.
-Other players such as Nike, Abercrombie & Fitch and Gap have also struggled in sustaining their growth in Europe.
+Since the European business accounts for over 30% of Guess’s revenues, the weakness has impacted its overall performance.
+In 2015, Guess’s revenues from Europe decreased by 12%, dragging its overall revenues down by 9%.
+Other players such as Nike, Abercrombie & Fitch, and Gap have also struggled in sustaining their growth in Europe.